Optical networking: Transmission medium

-Optical Amplification
+Optical amplification

 The capacity of fiber optic networks has increased in part due to improvements in components, such as optical amplifiers and optical filters that can separate light waves into frequencies with less than 50 GHz difference, fitting more channels into a fiber.
 The erbium-doped optical amplifier (EDFA) was developed by David Payne at the University of Southampton in 1986 using atoms of the rare earth erbium that are distributed through a length of optical fiber.
 A pump laser excites the atoms, which emit light, thus boosting the optical signal.
 As the paradigm shift in network design proceeded, a broad range of amplifiers emerged because most optical communication systems used optical fiber amplifiers.
 Erbium-doped amplifiers were the most commonly used means of supporting dense wavelength division multiplexing systems.
 In fact, EDFAs were so prevalent that, as WDM became the technology of choice in the optical networks, the erbium amplifier became "the optical amplifier of choice for WDM applications."
 Today, EDFAs and hybrid optical amplifiers are considered the most important components of wave division multiplexing systems and networks.

-Wavelength Division Multiplexing
+Wavelength division multiplexing

 Using optical amplifiers, the capacity of fibers to carry information was dramatically increased with the introduction of wavelength-division multiplexing (WDM) in the early 1990s.
 AT&T's Bell Labs developed a WDM process in which a prism splits light into different wavelengths, which could travel through a fiber simultaneously.
 The peak wavelength of each beam is spaced far enough apart that the beams are distinguishable from each another, creating multiple channels within a single fiber.
 The earliest WDM systems had only two or four channels—AT&T, for example, deployed an oceanic 4-channel long-haul system in 1995.
 The erbium-doped amplifiers on which they depend, however, did not amplify signals uniformly across their spectral gain region.
 During signal regeneration, slight discrepancies in various frequencies introduced an intolerable level of noise, making WDM with greater than 4 channels impractical for high-capacity fiber communications.

 To address this limitation, Optelecom, Inc. and General Instruments Corp. developed components to increase fiber bandwidth with far more channels.
 Optelecom and its head of Light Optics, engineer David Huber and Kevin Kimberlin co-founded Ciena Corp in 1992 to design and commercialize optical telecommunications systems, the objective being an expansion in the capacity of cable systems to 50,000 channels.
 Ciena developed the dual-stage optical amplifier capable of transmitting data at uniform gain on multiple wavelengths, and with that, in June 1996, introduced the first commercial dense WDM system.
 That 16-channel system, with a total capacity of 40 Gbit/s, was deployed on the Sprint network, the world's largest carrier of internet traffic at the time.
 This first application of all-optical amplification in public networks was seen by analysts as a harbinger of a permanent change in network design for which Sprint and Ciena would receive much of the credit.
 Advanced optical communication experts cite the introduction of WDM as the real start of optical networking.